aragalie/FX_NaiveChartPredictions_using_fastai/README.md

 ## Run

-Run the Jupyter Notebooks.
-Instructions for each sections are contained within the notebook.
+Run the Jupyter Notebooks, test and ajust.